AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

   >
   >When the delivery is duplicated, the parameter is reset.

-* **[!UICONTROL Send using multiple waves]**: For more on this refer to [Sending using multiple waves](#sending-using-multiple-waves).
+* **[!UICONTROL Send using multiple waves]**: For more on this, refer to [Sending using multiple waves](#sending-using-multiple-waves).

 * **[!UICONTROL Test SMTP delivery]**: This option allows you to test sending a delivery via SMTP.
 The delivery is processed up to connection to the SMTP server but is not sent.

   >[!NOTE]
   >
   >Using this option is not advised when installing using mid-sourcing as to not call mta.
-  >
-  >For more information on configuring an SMTP server, refer [to this section](../../installation/using/configuring-campaign-server.md#personalizing-delivery-parameters).
+For more on configuring an SMTP server, refer [to this section](../../installation/using/configuring-campaign-server.md#personalizing-delivery-parameters).

 * **[!UICONTROL Email BCC]**: This option lets you store emails on an external system through BCC by simply adding a BCC email address to your message target.
-For more on this, refer [to this section](../../delivery/using/sending-messages.md#archiving-emails).
+For more on this, refer to [this section](../../delivery/using/sending-messages.md#archiving-emails).

+## Confirming delivery {#confirming delivery}

-Once the delivery is configured and ready to be sent, make sure you have run the [Delivery analysis](../../delivery/using/steps-validating-the-delivery.md#analyzing-the-delivery).
+When the delivery is configured and ready to be sent, make sure you have run the delivery analysis.

+To do this, click **[!UICONTROL Send]**, select the desired action and click **[!UICONTROL Analyze]**.
+For more on this, see [Launching the analysis](../../delivery/using/steps-validating-the-delivery.md#analyzing-the-delivery).

+![](assets/s_ncs_user_email_del_send.png)

 Once done, click **[!UICONTROL Confirm delivery]** to launch the delivery of messages.

-![](assets/s_ncs_user_email_del_send.png)

 You can then close the delivery wizard and track the execution of the delivery from the **[!UICONTROL Delivery]** tab, accessible via the detail of this delivery or via the list of deliveries.